prantlf/docker-alpine-glibc/README.md

 [This image] is supposed to serve as a base for small images ([Alpine Linux]) which need to include tools built against [GNU C Library (glibc)].
 This image is built automatically on the top of the tag `latest` from the [Alpine repository], so that it is always based on the latest [Alpine Linux].
 The package [alpine-pkg-glibc] has to be updated from time to time by editing the Dockerfile and triggering a new build manually.

+If you have trouble pulling the image from the Docker's default hub.docker.com, try gitlab.com, where [this project] is primarily maintained: `registry.gitlab.com/prantlf/docke-alpine-glibc`.

 ## Tags

 - [`latest`], `3.14`, `3.13`, `3.12`